bhoraskar/bhoraskar.github.io/covid.md

 ## If I get Covid infection during pregnancy

 - Unlike last year this second wave this second wave is affecting many pregnant women.
-- Treatment for Covid is same as that of a non pregnant patient, except that certain medicines are not advisable during pregnancy.
+- Treatment for Covid is same as that of a non-pregnant patient, except that certain medicines are not advisable during pregnancy.
-- Ivermactine and Doxycycline should be avoided during pregnancy.
+- Ivermectin and Doxycycline should be avoided during pregnancy.
 - Aspirin, heparin should be stopped at least one week before delivery.
 Therefor stop these 3 to 4 week before EDD.
 - CT scan can be done if essential
 - Antiviral drugs should be given when absolutely essential for patients recovery.